 His next book, the novel Blind Speed, was published by Northwestern University Press/TriQuarterly books and was named a finalist for the 2009 Paterson Fiction Prize.
 The novel came out of his experience living in Boston, where he taught writing at Harvard and Boston University.
 More recently, he has taught creative writing at NYU, Hollins University, the University of Iowa (International Writing Program), and MIT.

 His writing has appeared in Esquire and as a contributor to The Boston Book Review.
 Glimmer Train magazine awarded three of his stories in their Fiction Opens.
 The story "The Kidnapping" was named winner of the Lightship International Short Story Prize, judged by Tessa Hadley.
 These stories form part of the collection, Mexico, awarded runner up for the Juniper Prize for Fiction, 2014, by the University of Massachusetts Press/Amherst and runner up for the Grace Paley Prize for Short Fiction, 2014.
 Hogarth (Penguin Random House) published the collection in 2017, and after wide praise from the New York Times Book Review, etc. it was named one of the five best short story collections of 2017 by Library Journal and it was a best seller in Mexico.
 His latest book, Wonder Travels: a memoir has been praised by Andre Dubus III, along with many other writers.
-It will be published in the fall of 2023.
+It was published in the fall of 2023, and was a winner as "1st Runner-Up" for the Eric Hoffer Award, 2024, in the category of memoir.

 Since 2009 he’s lived and travelled extensively in Mexico, where he has experienced crime-syndicate violence in the country, firsthand.
 He currently lives in Boston.